Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 If the parser encounters tokens consisting of let {{ }} block, then it invokes **p_global_let** function.
 Note that it defines a python string defining the grammar for let block.
-The most important part of parsing let block is invoking GenCode function to generate CPP files required for defining the macroop and microop classes.
+The let block serves two crucial roles in parsing ISA files.
+First of all, it executes python code literal for declaring python based classes required for parsing.
+And then to get the CPP implementations for the ISA, it invokes the GenCode function.
+In our example, it will generates macroop and microops consisting of the ISA of X86 architecture.

+#### GenCode: Generating CPP implementation for ISA
 ```python
 class GenCode(object):
     # Constructor.